nas927/coder-v1/README.md

 after that, you can launch :
 python train.py
-You can change epochs in the file
+You can change epochs in the file or in the command --epochs 100

+You can use arg --help to help you python inference.py --help

 # To infer